Architecture

 Multi-Team Structure

-The Enterprise UI/UX System applies the LS Core framework to complex digital products — defining how I architect, build, and scale design systems across long-lived platforms, multiple user roles, and large, multi-disciplinary teams.
+The Enterprise UI/UX Ecosystem applies the LS Core framework to complex digital products — defining how I architect, build, and scale design systems across long-lived platforms, multiple user roles, and large, multi-disciplinary teams.

 It represents how system-driven thinking becomes an operational design system — supporting consistency, governance, and growth across products, surfaces, contributors, and time.